OWASP/www-policy/operational/privacy.md

 - Read or use any OWASP Site without registering an account.
 - Edit content on OWASP Sites with a Github account.
-- Register to be a content approver by providing a Github account
+- Register to be a content approver by providing a Github account.

 Because we want to understand how OWASP Sites are used so we can make them better for you, we collect some information when you:

 - Make public contributions.
 - Use the OWASP Sites.
 - Send us emails or participate in a survey or give feedback.
+- Choose to Donate to or become a Member of OWASP.
 - Attend Conferences or participate in local chapter meetings.

 Describing how your information may be used or shared in this Privacy Policy.